 - Registration of Conference Day - details of conference fees and link to full registration.

-- Invited Speakers and Prizes - information about invitation and prizes for competitors.
+- Invitations and Prizes - information about invitation and prizes for competitors.

 - Future Events - how to get in touch regarding future iterations of Cside.